Walking Tour of Siem Reap Town

 The Angkor Conservancy is an expansive storage compound for damaged or threatened artifacts that have been removed for their safety.
 Basically, outside the National Museum in Phnom Penh, this is the best place to view authentic Khmer carvings.
 Your guide may be able to arrange for you to enter the private storage building for a small additional fee, but even a walk around the grounds of the Conservancy is a worthwhile experience.
 Even though many items are in disrepair, they retain the patina of centuries of weathering and nature's colorful palette of moss and lichen.

 Artisans D'Angkor is a self-supporting arts and crafts school that also operates a high-end shop in town.
 Its a chance to watch young men and women learning the carving and decorating skills of their ancestors.
 In addition, they have perhaps the nicest boutique shop in Siem Reap where you can pick up your own linga among other high quality crafts.
 Artisans D'Angkor also have a similarly well-done silk school and workshop which is a twenty minute drive outside town.

 For slice-of-life shopping, avoid the tourist market and its beggars and opt instead to visit Siem Reap's bustling Old Market .
 A vast selection of common goods for Cambodian daily life are for sale here.
 Stalls feature hand-made religious offerings fashioned from gold and silver paper, rainbow hued flags and banners, endless aisles of shoes, clothes, jewelry and ceramics.
 Fresh-baked breads and savory street food are in abundance.

+A Taste of Cambodia .
 There are a plenty of restaurants in Siem Reap.
 Although most have a one-meal-town mentality, some are truly great.
-You can find everything form awesome pizza, to outstanding Indian food and incredibly cheap Chinese dumplings.
+You can find everything from awesome pizza, to outstanding Indian food and the creations of Michelin-starred chefs.